 New candidates must be honorable people, drawn to Chivalry by a force within themselves.
 They must have a desire for self improvement, spiritual growth, and improving the world around them.

 A candidate must also show a dedicated interest in the Order and its activities.
-He will be expected to understand what the Order is about, and what its ideals are.
+The candidate will be expected to understand what the Order is about, and what its ideals are.

 To join the order, a candidate does not to have to have begun on an armor/garb kit, but having a soft kit, or having begun on armor will definitely be a plus.

 The minimum age to join, is 16 years of age.
-Members who are 16 or 17 will be considered Minors, for which there will be some differences from adult members.
+Members who are 16 or 17 will be considered Minors.
 At the age of 18, a member will be considered to be an Adult Member.

 Membership rules and benefits